larocque492/CMPS128-Spring16/README.md

 ## Final Project

 The final project will involve implementing and managing fault-tolerant distributed system.
-This will be a substantial enginering effort, and we encourage you to work in teams of up to three people.
+This will be a substantial enginering effort, and we encourage you to work in teams of up to four people.

+The final project will be divided into four sub-projects, coming due roughly every two weeks.

+Project specifications will be posted on a separate page and announced on Piazza.
+They will usually be posted before they are announced, but they are subject to change until announcement.
+If we need to change an assigment after it was announced, we will email the class about the change.

+Assigments announcements will always include a due date.  --Late assignments are not accepted--.

+## Pop quizzes

+To ensure that everyone keeps up with the reading and attends class, we will hold a small number of pop quizzes.
+Students who do not attend class on the day of a pop quiz will not received credit.
+If you need to miss class, please email the professor or TA *before* the absence with a brief explanation of the cause.

 ## Examinations